UV-1999/Misc-codes/README.md

 But if there are unexpected covariances in the variables x, y, z, etc. the above rule (addition in quadrature) may not work.
 Correlation is a statistical measure of how two things are related.

 ## sand.py
-https://github.com/UV-1999/Misc-codes/assets/80977229/71a5cf25-ab04-48c7-bfbb-46c8f711947b
-https://github.com/UV-1999/Misc-codes/assets/80977229/0aab2e09-1dbf-4d49-8f44-d859ce571f55
+Sand falling simulation I made cause I was bored, below are videos of it: https://github.com/UV-1999/Misc-codes/assets/80977229/71a5cf25-ab04-48c7-bfbb-46c8f711947b https://github.com/UV-1999/Misc-codes/assets/80977229/0aab2e09-1dbf-4d49-8f44-d859ce571f55